Prickly Ed's Cactus Patch Native Plant Emporium

 Not Just Another Pretty Flower!

 We exist to fill a market void and niche.
 The plants we sell - and plant ourselves - have purpose.
 They are not just decorations, though many are very beautiful.
-They are vital tools to build habitat for songbirds, pollinators & wildlife while simultaneously creating much healthier spaces for people and communities.
+They are vital tools to build habitat for songbirds, pollinators & wildlife while creating healthier, more resilient spaces for people and communities.

 Need to reach or find us?